Although the reception is open for a lot of the time, it is well worth phoning before hand to make sure that someone will be available to help you.

-We do accommodate campers and tourers but the holiday home part of the park is completely separate in a very peaceful area with lovely Lakeland views.
+We do accommodate campers and tourers but the holiday home part of the park is completely separate.
+This is a very peaceful area with lovely Lakeland views.
 In addition to the 46 holiday caravans we have on the park there are 9 holiday lodges, 5 of which are in another separate area “Ghyll Brow”, with the remaining 4 spaciously situated around the perimeter of the park.

-We welcome well trained dogs that must be kept on a lead when on the park, but we reserve the right to refuse certain breeds and although we don’t allow dogs in the bar/restaurant area, we do have a lovely outdoor terrace area where your canine friends are more than welcome.
+We welcome well trained dogs that must be kept on a lead when on the park, but we reserve the right to refuse certain breeds.
+Although we don’t allow dogs in the bar/restaurant area, we do have a lovely outdoor terrace area where your canine friends are more than welcome.

-If you were seriously thinking of owning a caravan or lodge for just one year, we would advise you not to go ahead as caravans & lodges are just like cars – they do depreciate and the first year is the worst.
+If you were seriously thinking of owning a caravan or lodge for just one year, we would advise you not to go ahead as caravans and lodges are similar to cars in that they do depreciate and the first year is the worst.
 After that, it really depends on how well you look after it and the state of the economy.

 Unfortunately we are currently unable to offer finance.

-Immediate family and close, personal friends are all welcome to use your holiday home, but we do not allow the commercial letting out of caravans/lodges on the park.
+Immediate family and close, personal friends are all welcome to use your holiday home.
+We do not allow the commercial letting out of caravans or lodges on the park.